 Outgrowing its original home within the house of Charles Darwin, the school moved to Cold Ash, a village near Newbury, in 1921.
 The original whitewashed Moorish inspired school building, “The Cloisters”, was built during the First World War by the architect Maclaren Ross, and has been subject to sympathetic additions and new buildings across more than 110 acres of school grounds.

 The school’s reputation was tarnished by widespread reporting that HRH Kate Middleton left Downe House for Marlborough after two terms following bullying in 1996.
-As a result the school undertook significant measures to prevent and manage any further episodes of bullying, and its current Bullying Policy, which runs to some 7 pages, is one of the most comprehensive and detailed of any public school in the UK.
+As a result the school undertook significant measures to prevent and manage any further episodes of bullying, and its current Bullying Policy, which runs to some seven pages, is one of the most comprehensive and detailed of any public school in the UK.

 Downe House was rated Excellent in its latest available ISI Educational Quality report (2017).